Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 - Touring multiple venues in one day

-- Making quick, confident decisions
+- Making faster decisions than you think

 - Already well-researched before they arrive